lowlowd/NEWCOMER-OFFER/src/data/post/best-money-saving-apps-2025.md

 ### 5. Neo Financial - Best for Cashback-Focused Savers

 **What it does:** Spending card with high cashback rates at partner retailers, plus a savings account.
+See our detailed [KOHO vs Neo Financial comparison](/koho-vs-neo-financial-2025) for a head-to-head analysis.

 **Key Features:**
 - Up to 15% cashback at partner stores